Shahin-01/VQA-AD/README.md

-## Visual question answering (VQA) approach to explaining autonomous driving actions
+## Explaining Autonomous Driving Actions with Visual Question Answering

 In this repository, we present the first empirical study on explaining autonomous driving actions using a VQA approach.
 Given an action performed by a self-driving car within a driving scene, and a causal question asked about such an action, the VQA framework predicts a correct answer for that chosen action.